SebastianSosa/ANTs/README.md

 Furthermore, ANTs also provides a guideline on the SNA techniques used: 1) from the appropriate randomization technique according to the data collected; 2) to the choice, the meaning, the limitations and advantages of the network metrics to apply, 3) and the type of statistical tests to run.
 The ANTs project is multi-collaborative, aiming to provide access to advanced social network analysis techniques and to create new ones that meet researchers’ needs in future versions.

+# Installation of stable version
+In R use command line : install.packages("ANTs")

-# Installation
+# Installation of version in development
-To install the package in R:
+In R:

     1. Install R 4.0.0 at least
     2. For :